Canine and Feline Ovariohysterectomy (spay)

 ✓ DO allow yourself a few minutes to go over admitting information with the technician

 We are always looking to improve and enhance anesthesia for our patients.
 The protocol we use may involve sending you home with two medications to be given the night before and the morning of (they can be given with a small treat).
 The first, Cerenia, prevents nausea and vomiting pre and post-operatively and is given the morning of.
 This medication lasts 24 hours and will allow your pet to eat soon after surgery.
-The second, Trazodone is a safe, broadly used anti-anxiety medication that provides sedation without the side effects of true sedation (decreased blood pressure, heart rate and respiration, slow recovery from anesthesia), allows for a smoother recovery and an improved patient experience.
+The second (which may or may not be dispensed), Trazodone is a safe, broadly used anti-anxiety medication that provides sedation without the side effects of true sedation (decreased blood pressure, heart rate and respiration, slow recovery from anesthesia), allows for a smoother recovery and an improved patient experience.
 We may recommend this medication at home to keep your pet feeling quieter during the recovery period.

 In some situations, the risk will be too great, and the procedure will be delayed allowing time to treat the underlying problem.
 In other cases, the decision will be that it is safe to proceed as planned.
 Sometimes adjustments will be made to minimize risk even further, such as using a different type of anesthetic, administering pre-surgical antibiotics, giving intravenous fluids prior to the surgery or additional fluids after surgery, or whatever else the veterinarian deems necessary for your pet.